A: A KYU number is a tax license number issued for the Kentucky Weight Distance Tax. Under KRS 138.660

 A: To receive an application to be a Web KYU service provider, please contact our office at (502) 564-1257.

 Q: If there is a problem with the application will someone call me?

 A: If our office cannot process the application for some reason, we will send back the application with a letter stating why the credential could not be issued.

-Q: I received my letter of issuance, and it states that other credentials may be I received my letter of issuance, and it states that other credentials may be needed.
+Q: I received my letter of issuance and it states that other credentials may be needed.
 What does this mean?